Frequently Asked Questions

 5. My house is in foreclosure.
 Can you help me?

 Yes, bankruptcy can stop foreclosure and eliminate second mortgages.
 If you are facing foreclosure the longer you wait to address the situation the more difficult it becomes.
-As soon as you know you are having problems paying the mortgage call the Law Office of Robert W. Kovacs, Jr. for a free consultation.
+As soon as you know you are having problems paying the mortgage call Kovacs Law, P.C. for a free consultation.

 6. What types of debts can be discharged through bankruptcy?